ShivaniKhatri96/Notetaking-app/README.md

 ### Currently working on

-- updating button style for save and cancel button
+- Allow a note's creator to make it private

 ### Next I will work on

-- Adding a modal to show edit mode instead of editing inside the card itself
-- Then I will work on: Allow a note's creator to make it private
+- Be accessible from a public url

 ### Things I want to add and improve in version 2